-The staff at My Treehut are passionate – passionate about life, about My Treehut and about every child at my Treehut.
+The staff at My Treehut & The Cubby are passionate – passionate about life, about My Treehut and about every child at my Treehut.
 We all have a love of children and thrive in watching them grow and learn.

 As a staff we also value our own Learning Journey and My Treehut values professional development and supporting the staff in their learning and interests.